-After you prepare your source data, go to Plan IQ to complete the next stage to create your forecast, which is to set up your data collection.
+After you prepared your source data, go to Plan IQ to complete the next stage to create your forecast, which is to set up your data collection.

-Get your source data ready for export and ensure it has your historical data.
+Get your source data ready for export and ensure it contains your historical data.
 As an option, include source modules for related data and attributes that you can use to further inform your forecast.
+Related data provides supporting information.
 Attributes group historical data items by their shared characteristics.

 To set up a data collection:

-- In the left navigation bar on the Forecast overview page, click Data collections.
+- In the left navigation bar on the Forecast overview page, select Data collections.

 The configuration settings for Historical data display.